Parilia/gaming/README.md

 # Gaming
-A place for all my Linux gaming related stuffs
+A place for all my Linux gaming related stuffs, Visit the wiki for more info: <a href="https://github.com/Parilia/gaming/wiki">Linux Gaming Wiki</a>
 <!--
 <hr>
 ## Game